PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 short-circuit boundaries required by the extracted policy decisions.

 The broader fixed-pipeline, remaining artifact-plan coverage, artifact-matrix, optional TensorFlow, PyTorch/TorchScript/Dynamo/ExportedProgram, and full Tier regression work also remains subject to the original refactor plan and its verification gates.

 ## Next work

 1. Confirm `git status --short --branch` is clean and local `fb-refactor5` matches `origin/fb-refactor5`.
-2. Audit `ArtifactPlan.from_options` and the direct exporter call sites for the next bounded unrequested-artifact or compatibility-contract gap.
+2. Continue auditing `ArtifactPlan.from_options` and the remaining direct exporter call sites for the next bounded unrequested-artifact or compatibility-contract gap.
 3. Characterize existing defaults and legacy output keys before adding a typed artifact field or moving another guard; do not infer a new public option.
 4. Keep the audited 294-line PyTorch source orchestrator as explicit sequencing